Marines link burnout from pandemic, border duties to accident at sea that killed 9

 The Navy and Marine Corps promised to make changes, including mandating the use of safety boats capable of responding quickly to a landing craft in distress.
 On the morning of the disaster, the Navy’s safety boats were unavailable due to maintenance issues, prompting the Marine Corps to designate other armored landing craft for that assignment, investigators found.
 One collided with the sinking vehicle while attempting a rescue, prompting it to roll over and sink rapidly.

-Christiana Sweetwood, whose son was among the Marines killed, said in a phone interview Wednesday that she received a thousands of pages in investigative documents from the military on Monday and was still sorting through them.
+Christiana Sweetwood, whose son was among the Marines killed, said in a phone interview Wednesday that she received thousands of pages of investigative documents from the military on Monday and was still sorting through them.
 She noted pointedly that the Navy did not fire anyone and that the pandemic appeared to have distracted Marine Corps commanders from taking required safety precautions.

 “I feel like so much at this point has been thrown at us,” she said.
 “It’s almost like everyone is pointing fingers at each other.”